 Our Areas of Work :

-We’re dedicated to serving the most vulnerable people across the world, by addressing the root causes of poverty and empowering communities.
+They’re dedicated to serving the most vulnerable people across the world, by addressing the root causes of poverty and empowering communities.
 From addressing short-term needs to tackling long term issues, Muslim Hands works to alleviate poverty through a range of varied and important areas.

 Humanitarian focus :